The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array-big/README.md

   and the rightmost the longestm aximum input path for `assign io_lsbOuts_0 = io_lsbIns_1;`.
-The OpenROAD tool could put too much emphasis on optimising the combinational path in this case, which could lead to less than optimal results.
+The OpenROAD tool could put too much emphasis on optimising the combinational path in this case, which could lead to less than optimal results and/or inflated run times.